KenKundert/rlc_chart/README.rst

     inches.

 *pixels_per_unit*:
-    This is a scaling factor that allows you specify your dimensions to what every units you wish.
+    This is a scaling factor that allows you specify your dimensions in what ever units you wish.
 A value of 96, the default, means that you are specifying your units in inches.
 A value of 37.8 allows you specify values in centimeters.